takore05/Drawing-Game/README.md

 Drawing game project with multiple modes for Code Day Labs internship

 Currently the features are:
-- Free draw page with the ability to erase, draw with different pen widths and colors, and change the color of the canvas
-- The ability to save the images the user draws
-- Clear canvas
-- Surprise draw page that allows users to draw on a canvas with specialty brushes
-- Pong game

 - Free draw page
   - Draw with different pen widths and colors
   - Ability to erase and clear canvas